 - This happening is the plot of the season 3 finale of "Magical Mystery Cure".
 Twilight performs an unfinished spell that switches the cutie marks of her five friends, which leads to them struggling to fill new roles for which they're totally unsuited (like fun-loving Pinkie Pie trying to be a serious, hard-working farmer like Applejack, only to make a complete mess of Sweet Apple Acres, or Shrinking Violet Fluttershy trying, and failing, to make ponies laugh like Pinkie does).

-- It happens in "Magic Duel" as well.
-Thanks to an Artifact of Doom Trixie becomes worlds more powerful than Twilight and effectively smears her all over Ponyville in a magical duel before exiling her.
-Twilight goes on some Training from Hell but realizes she's simply not powerful enough, so instead relies on stage magic, deception, and trickery - Trixie's own methods - to win in a rematch.
+- It happens in "Magic Duel", Trixie becomes worlds more powerful than Twilight thanks to an Artifact of Doom and effectively smears her all over Ponyville in a magical duel before exiling her.
+Twilight goes on some Training from Hell but realizes she's simply not powerful enough, so she instead relies on stage magic, deception, and trickery—Trixie's own methods—to win in a rematch.

 - In "Simple Ways" Rarity pretends to be a stereotypical farm bumpkin when the pony she's had a long crush on shows interest in Applejack rather than her, claiming that she's always been this way and just never showed it before.
 Applejack teaches her a lesson by pretending to be an equally stereotypical Southern Belle.